AspieSoft/Empoleos-v4-fedora-server/readme.md

 First you will need to install [Fedora Server](https://fedoraproject.org/server/download/) or another fedora cli based on dnf.
 Fedora Server is used for both the Desktop GUI and Server CLI.

-After booting into the server cli, run the following script.
+After booting into the server cli, run one of the following scripts.

 ### For Desktop GUI